rebelwarrior/elm-doc-builder/ReadMe.md

 Key Technical problems that had to be overcome:
 1. Use a List of Msg rather than just one in
-2. How to sort the list of questions in order (View)
+2. How to sort the list of questions in order (View) (see quick note above on why not dictionaries)
 3. How to build a Dropdown